The Ultimate Techie FAQ Guide to RV Lead-Acid Batteries

 Lithium Phosphate

 Lithium batteries are the darlings of modern RV owners.
-However, they are beyond the scope of this article.
 They have an entirely different chemistry with different charge and discharge requirements.

 What Is an RV Battery Bank?